CBCF Executive Order Tracker

 Criminal Justice

-This executive order directs the Attorney General to resume federal executions and encourage State attorneys general and district attorneys to bring State capital charges for all capital crimes.
-The order also outlines the Trump Administration’s intention to overturn the Supreme Court precedents that limit the use of capital punishment.
+This presidential action directs the Attorney General to resume federal executions and encourage State attorneys general and district attorneys to bring State capital charges for all capital crimes.
+The action also outlines the Trump Administration’s intention to overturn the Supreme Court precedents that limit the use of capital punishment.

 In effect, no legal challenges pending